Prag8855/aab/content/guides/emergency-numbers.md

 ---
 Title: Police and emergency numbers in Berlin
 Short_title: Emergency phone numbers
-Description: ﻿If you need to call the emergency services, call 112.
+Description: If you need to call the emergency services, call 112.
 For the police, call 110.
 This guide also tells you how to call other emergency services in Berlin.
 Date_created: 2021-04-13
 Date_updated: 2022-10-15
 ---